Back

 Rebuilding began in the 1960s and the Heygate estate was completed in 1974.
 The estate’s design was based on the idea that most residents would own a car.
 High level walkways were built for pedestrians, making more room for cars at ground level.

-Most of the original tenants were delighted with their new apartments, but the walkways were unpopular and underused.
+Most original tenants were delighted with their new apartments, but the walkways were unpopular and underused.
 In time, the lack of natural surveillance made crime and anti-social behaviour more of a problem.

 Why the area is being redeveloped